Wolstenholme and Vandiver primes: Introduction

 In the absence of any special structure, one might expect the values of $B_{p-3}$ or $E_{p-3}$ to be uniformly distributed modulo $p$.\footnote{We remark that some structure does appear in a similar problem.
 The Ankeny--Artin--Chowla conjecture asserts that $p\nmid B_{(p-1)/2}$ for every prime $p\equiv1$ mod $4$.
 While this problem is open in general (and has been verified computationally for $p<2\cdot10^{11}$ \cite{VTW}), this conjecture is known to hold for primes of the form $p=n^2+1$ or $n^2+4$ \cite{Agoh}.} Numerical evidence weighs in support of this: see Figures~\ref{figBernHist} and~\ref{figEulerHist} later in this paper.
 If this is true, then as McIntosh \cite{McIntosh} has pointed out, one would expect that infinitely many of each of these kinds of primes exist, since the sum of the reciprocals of the primes diverges.
 In this case, the expected number of either type of prime up to $x$ would grow approximately as $\log\log x$.
 One might define a \textit{super-Wolstenholme} prime by requiring a congruence in \eqref{eqnWolst} to hold modulo a higher power of $p$, and similarly for a \textit{super-Vandiver} prime.
 Similar heuristic considerations lead one to expect that only a finite number of such primes exist.
 In \cite{McIntosh} McIntosh conjectured that no super-Wolstenholme primes exist; this seems likely to be true as well for super-Vandiver primes.

-In this article, we describe searches for Wolstenholme and Vandiver primes that reach six times farther than any prior search in the former case, and eight times farther in the latter.
+In this article, we describe searches for Wolstenholme and Vandiver primes that reach eight times farther than any prior search in the former case, and twelve times farther in the latter.
 We establish that no additional examples of either type occur across the ranges we check.

-\begin{thm} The Wolstenholme primes less than $6\cdot10^{10}$ are $16843$ and $2124679$; the Vandiver primes less than $4\cdot10^{10}$ are $149$, $241$, $2124679$, $16467631$, $17613227$, $327784727$, $426369739$, and $1062232319$. \end{thm}
+\begin{thm} The Wolstenholme primes less than \upd{$10^{11}$} are $16843$ and $2124679$; the Vandiver primes less than \upd{$10^{11}$} are $149$, $241$, $2124679$, $16467631$, $17613227$, $327784727$, $426369739$, and $1062232319$. \end{thm}

 There are two principal components to our method which allowed us to extend these searches by substantial factors.
 First, we obtain new congruences for Bernoulli and Euler numbers modulo a prime $p$, which allow us to compute residues of these numbers with greater efficiency.
 See \eqref{eqnB6}, \eqref{eqnB9}, \eqref{eqnB16}, \eqref{eqnB22}, and \eqref{eqnB30} for successively more efficient (and more complicated) congruences for the Bernoulli numbers, and similarly see \eqref{eqnE3}, \eqref{eqnE5}, \eqref{eqnE9}, \eqref{eqnE16}, \eqref{eqnE24}, and \eqref{eqnE33} for our congruences for the Euler numbers.
 For the Bernoulli numbers, our congruences extend and improve on some results of Tanner and Wagstaff from 1987 \cite{TannerWagstaff}.
 Second, we employ graphics processing units (GPUs) to implement a heavily parallelized approach.